Shelby Jacobs: Career

 Jacobs was also one of the first black engineers hired by NASA and prime contractors.
-After Apollo Jacobs joined the Space Shuttle program, where he served as Project Engineer responsible for Space Shuttle Main Engine (SSME) with included orbiter/external tank disconnect systems Umbilicals.
-Mr Jacobs was team leader on a proposal for continued production of ET Umbilicals (200 ship-sets) by Rockwell, which led to a promotion to Orbiter Program Office (Executive level) for the final 15 years of his 40-year aerospace career.
+After Apollo Jacobs joined the Space Shuttle program, where he served as Project Engineer responsible for the Space Shuttle Main Engine (SSME) including orbiter/external tank disconnect systems umbilicals.
+Jacobs was team leader on a proposal for continued production of external tank umbilicals (200 ship-sets) by Rockwell, which led to a promotion to Orbiter Program Office (Executive level) for the final fifteen years of his 40-year aerospace career.

 Recognition

 Jacobs was celebrated in an exhibition at the Columbia Memorial Space Center in Downey, California.

 Personal life and education

 Jacobs was born in Texas but spent his childhood in Val Verde, California.
 He was recognized in high school as an outstanding student, class president, and promising athlete.
-After scoring well on an aptitute test after high school, he earned a scholarship to UCLA.
-He attended UCLA and AVJC.
+After scoring well on an aptitude test after high school, he earned a scholarship to UCLA, where he graduated in 1953.

 Jacobs was committed to racial justice.
 As one of few black engineers, Jacobs faced unequal pay and unfair treatment professionally.
 In 1965, he spent two weeks registering voters in Alabama.

 He died in Oceanside, California, on September 5, 2022.